uwegeercken/datagenerator2/README.md

 ## Features
 - select random values from word lists
+- generate random strings or numbers
-- generate random strings, numbers or dates (to be implemented)
+- generate random dates (to be implemented)
 - generate random data according to a given regular expression (to be implemented)
 - export rows of generated data in CSV or Json
-- export rows of generated data in Json or Parquet format (to be implemented)
+- export rows of generated data in Excel or Parquet format (to be implemented)

 ## Types of generators
 Different types of generators are available to generate different type of data such as strings, numbers, dates, etc.